Rushan Abbas

-Rushan Abbas (Uyghur: روشەن ئابباس; Chinese: 茹仙·阿巴斯; born June 14, 1967) is an Uyghur American activist and advocate from the Xinjiang Uyghur Autonomous Region in China.
-She is the founder and executive director of the nonprofit Campaign for Uyghurs and was elected the Chairperson of the Executive Committee of World Uyghur Congress on October 26th, 2024.
+Rushan Abbas (روشەن ئابباس; 茹仙·阿巴斯; born June 14, 1967) is an Uyghur American activist and advocate from the Xinjiang Uyghur Autonomous Region in China.
+She is the founder and executive director of the nonprofit Campaign for Uyghurs and was elected the Chairperson of the Executive Committee of World Uyghur Congress on October 26, 2024.

-In 2025, her book, Unbroken: One Uyghur’s Fight for Freedom, was published by Optimum Publishing International.
-In Unbroken, Ms. Abbas traces her personal journey from her university years in Urumchi to the frontlines of advocacy around the world.
+Her book, Unbroken: One Uyghur’s Fight for Freedom, was published by Optimum Publishing International in 2025.
+In Unbroken, Abbas traces her personal journey from her university years in Urumchi to the frontlines of advocacy around the world.
 The book also includes excerpts from the memoir of her father, Abbas Borhan, an Uyghur intellectual who lived through Mao’s Cultural Revolution.

 Abbas became one of the most prominent Uyghur voices in international activism following her sister's detainment by the Chinese government in 2018.

-Rushan Abbas also serves as Chair of the Advisory Board of Germany's Axel Springer Freedom Foundation and as a board member of the Task Force on Human Trafficking within the Parliamentary Intelligence-Security Forum.
+Rushan Abbas also serves as the Chairperson of the Executive Committee at World Uyghur Congress, as the Chair of the Advisory Board of Germany's Axel Springer Freedom Foundation and as a board member of the Task Force on Human Trafficking within the Parliamentary Intelligence-Security Forum.

 Abbas has received several awards, including the Freedom Fighter Award (2019) and the Huntington Her Hero Lifetime Achievement Award (2024).
+Her organization, Campaign for Uyghurs, received the 2025 Democracy Award from the National Endowment for Democracy.

 She testified in 2019 before the Senate Foreign Relations Committee in regard to the emergence of the Xinjiang internment camps, and the threat of Chinese power in the Eastern Pacific.
 She has also testified before the House of Representatives on international religious persecution, forced labor, and human rights abuses as they relate to Uyghurs.